juanuys/juanuys.github.io/_posts/2021-07-23-week-9--industry-insight-1.md

 >
 > The "& Partners" in our name is exactly what it says on the tin: we'll be a [worker collective](https://en.wikipedia.org/wiki/Worker_cooperative#Worker_collectives).
 (This is an idea I've thrown around on our Discord, as too much money goes to the top nowadays.)
 >
-> CYOA is trademarked by ChooseCo, so I'll slogan will have to be "Choose Your Own Misadventure", with lots of Grimm/horror themes.
+> CYOA is trademarked by ChooseCo, so our slogan will have to be "Choose Your Own Misadventure", with lots of Grimm/horror themes.
 Logo?
 I'll let Maciej worry about that one.
 >
 > How to find success: make good stories.
 Neil Gaiman is a super nice chap, so it might be worth trying to approach him to get some celebrity cred.
 Have really good sound design, binaural audio, plenty of [ASMR](https://en.wikipedia.org/wiki/ASMR) vibes.
 Promote eye health, as you're not necessarily staring at your device for this one - you can "play" with your eyes closed.